antonylesuisse/qweb/examples/ajaxterm/README.txt

-  -pPORT, --port=PORT   Set the TCP port (default: 8022) -cCMD, --command=CMD  set the command (default: /bin/login or ssh localhost) -l, --log             log requests to stderr (default: quiet mode) }}}
+  -pPORT, --port=PORT   Set the TCP port (default: 8022) -cCMD, --command=CMD  set the command (default: /bin/login or ssh localhost) -l, --log             log requests to stderr (default: quiet mode) -d, --daemon          run as daemon in the background }}}

  * Ajaxterm was first written as a demo for qweb (my web framework), but actually doesn't use many features of qweb.